njwilson23/irlib/README.md

 - PulseEkko data reader?

-*irlib 0.3* this is a stable branch.
+*irlib 0.3*
-TODO - Nat do you have anything to say here?
+Works with BlueSystem equipment circa 2012

 License:
 --------

 *Radar Tools* is provided "as is," without any warranty.
 Some parts of *Radar Tools* are affected by different licensing terms.
 See `license.txt` for detailed information.